Blue Line: O'Hare branch

 On August 14, 2013, the Chicago Transit Board approved the hire of a general contractor to perform track and structural work on the Blue Line O'Hare branch between the Damen and Logan Square stations.
 Following a competitive bid process, a contract valued at $20.4 million was awarded to Kiewit Infrastructure Co. for the Milwaukee Blue Line Track Renewal project.2

-The track renewal project addresses slow zones not repaired during previous construction projects, and will improve travel times, eliminate all slow zones and help to slow the development of future slow zones, reducing future maintenance and repair costs.
-In addition to replacing deteriorated wooden rail ties along the elevated structure, project work will also entail the replacement of tie plates, fasteners and footwalks.
+The track renewal project addressed slow zones not repaired during previous construction projects, and improved travel times, eliminated all slow zones and helped to slow the development of future slow zones, reducing future maintenance and repair costs.
+In addition to replacing deteriorated wooden rail ties along the elevated structure, project work also entailed the replacement of tie plates, fasteners and footwalks.
 Before the work, Blue Line trains operating on the Milwaukee Elevated incurred speed restrictions ranging from 35 mph to 15 mph -- rather than the full 55mph they would be able to travel on most portions if track conditions permitted it -- as a precautionary measure following track inspections that found that the wooden rail ties were in poor condition and in need of replacement.3

 The Milwaukee Elevated track work required 10 temporary, weekend-only closures of small sections of the Blue Line, scheduled between March and August 2014.
 There were three types of "linecut" closures: